Data-Prompt Co-Evolution: Growing Test Sets to Refine LLM Behavior: Related Work

 Beyond labeling workflows, prior HCI research has shown that asking users to articulate why a model’s output is wrong can play a critical role in debugging and refinement.
 Kulesza et al.~\cite{kulesza2015principles} used the term \textit{explanatory debugging} for explanations that helps end users form more accurate mental models of how a system works, leading to more effective corrections.
 Later studies argued that explanations can support tasks beyond model understanding~\cite{kim2023help,liao2020questioning}.
 Our workflow extends this tradition by eliciting rationales for failures, leading to prompt revisions and test set improvements.

-In parallel, the data-centric AI movement argues that systematic data design and curation beyond model tuning drive performance, advocating practices for engineering data quality~\cite{whang2023data}.
+In parallel, the data-centric AI movement argues that systematic data design and curation, in addition to model tuning, drive performance, advocating practices for engineering data quality~\cite{whang2023data}.
 Weak-supervision frameworks like Snorkel~\cite{ratner2017snorkel} excel at throughput and coverage, but often miss opportunities for interactive elicitation.